microsoft/BotBuilder-Samples/experimental/generation/generator/README.md

 - Per-locale
   - Per-property
     - Look for `<propertyType>.lg` which usually defines `# entities` and `# templates`.
-    - Per-template in `\$templates` or in `# templates` generate .lg, .lu, .qna, .dialog files.
+    - Per-template in the property schema `$templates` or in `# templates` generate .lg, .lu, .qna, .dialog files.
-  - Evaluate templates defined in a root level `\$templates` of the merged schema.
+  - Evaluate templates defined in the schema root level `\$templates` of the merged schema.
 - Evaluate schema expressions and write the full schema out to `<prefix>.schema.dialog`.

+All generated assets are named using a standard pattern which is what enables updating generated files when changing the schema.
+In the below, $italics$ are place holders.
+* $schema$-library -- Defines library files that are either common building blocks like [library.lg.lg](templates/library.lg.lg) or are internal mechanisms like [library-help.lg.lg](templates/library-Help.lg.lg).
+* $schema$-$entity$Entity -- Defines entity specific files.
+* $schema$-$property$ -- Defines property related files when $property$ is found in the schema.
+* $locale$/ -- Assets for a particular locale that follows the above naming patterns and adds $locale$ to the file extension, an example would be `en-us/sandwich-Bread.en-us.lg` which would be a localized .lg asset for the `Bread` property in the `sandwich` schema.
+You can define your own templates that add to the naming conventions, but they must extend these conventions.

 ### Default templates

 The tool includes a standard set of templates.
-They make use of a common set of definitions in `generator.lg` which can be included.
+You can find out more about them in the [templates readme](templates/readme.md).
+They can be extended or overridden by your own templates.
 Current functionality includes:
 - Generating .lg, .lu and .dialog files that robustly handle out of order and multiple responses for simple and array properties.
 - Add, remove, clear and show for properties.
 - Support for choosing between ambiguous entity values and entity property mappings.